tzubertowski/FrogUI/DEVELOPMENT.md

 ### File System
 - Uses custom `dirent.h` implementation for SF2000
 - Scans `/mnt/sda1/ROMS` for directories and files
-- Maximum 256 entries per directory
+- No limit on entries per directory (dynamic allocation)
 - Supports hidden folders (starting with `.` or named `save`)

 ### Core Integration